 Hearty and soul warming, this stovetop Beef Stew is slow cooked for maximum flavor.
-Made with chuck roast and fresh veggies and seasoned with red wine, tomato, and herbs, this traditional recipe is the ultimate comfort food.
+Made with chuck roast and fresh veggies, and seasoned with red wine, tomatoes, and herbs, this traditional recipe is the ultimate comfort food.

 Best Beef Stew

 If you’re on the hunt for a big bowl of comfort, give homemade beef stew a try!
 Chunks of beef are slow cooked in a flavorful broth on the stove for a rich and delicious dinner the whole family will love.